Nollili/learning-notes/docs/senior_growth/Web_Performance/Which_tools_and_metrics_would_you_use_to_profile_and_measure_performance.md

 ### Which tools and metrics would you use to profile and measure performance?

-### Which tools and metrics would you use to profile and measure performance?

 When profiling and measuring performance as a **senior frontend developer**, you should be able to identify, analyze, and improve **rendering efficiency**, **bundle size**, **load time**, and **runtime performance**.
 Below are the **core tools**, **metrics**, and **best practices** to cover.

 ---